brentd09/PSCourseScripts/Class/README.md

 other scripts and modules.

 ## Share Classes
-We have had the ability in PowerShell to import other modules for some time now with the Import-Module command, however while this successfully imports the functions from a module it does not import any Classes created in that module.
+We have had the ability in PowerShell to import other modules for some time with the Import-Module command, however while this successfully imports the functions from a module it does not import any **classes** created in that module.

 To share classes you can create a module file do the following:
 1. Create a module and declare the classes within it.